-When I left my suitcase full of cranes with baggage check-in at the Boston Logan Airport, I wasn't sure what would happen to it.
-I had put a neon green band around it and added a TSA approved lock for good measure, and I hoped that if TSA opened the case that they would be careful and read the note about the contents of the case before taking everything apart.
+When I left my bulging IT Suitcase full of cranes with baggage check-in at the Boston Logan Airport, I wasn't sure what would happen to it.
+I had put a neon green strap around it and added a TSA approved lock for good measure, and I hoped that if TSA opened the case that they would be careful and read the note about the contents of the case before taking everything apart.
 I had faith that with all these precautions everything would be okay and that I'd see the case in one piece in Dubai.

 After saying bye to my family I went through airport security and began my journey.
 I won't bore you with too many details of the trip itself because I could write down every detail, but there are a few things I have to mention...

 - Emirates airlines is an awesome airline and if you ever have the chance to fly with them it's totally worth it!

 - The dinner I had at the Prego's Restaurant at the Media Rotana Hotel in Dubai still makes my mouth water when I think about it.